Nick Rahall: Israel

 Rahall has expressed concern about America's relationship with Israel.
 He said, "Israel can't continue to occupy, humiliate and destroy the dreams and spirits of the Palestinian people and continue to call itself a democratic state."

 Rahall, along with other Lebanese-American lawmakers, expressed concern with a bipartisan resolution supporting Israel in the 2006 Israel-Lebanon conflict without adding language urging restraint against civilian targets.
 He helped draft a resolution that urged "all parties to protect innocent life and civilian infrastructure."

-Rahall was the only member of the House to oppose the 1993 resolution urging Arab states to end their Arab boycott of Israel.
+Rahall was the only member of the House to oppose the 1993 resolution urging Arab states to end their boycott of Israel.

 Rahall was the most senior of five Arab American lawmakers on Capitol Hill.

 Endorsement of Barack Obama

-In 2008, Rahall endorsed Barack Obama, saying Obama understands the needs and aspirations of West Virginians.
+In 2008, Rahall endorsed Barack Obama, saying Obama understood the needs and aspirations of West Virginians.
 He was also Chair of the Arab Americans for Obama group.
 Explaining his position, Rahall cited Senator Byrd, who said "I work for no President.
 I work with Presidents."
 In an interview with Keith Olbermann, Rahall said that Obama had the courage and conviction to win the presidency, and that the then-senator was a true agent for change.